GIRL ON THE OCEAN FLOOR

 This was the excuse Lotte was looking for.
-Film, as a visual medium, has, even since its early days, used the camera to showcase women as touchable objects—even if it is the eye that does the touching (see, e.g., the work of Vivian Sobchack).
+Film, as a visual medium, has, ever since its early days, used the camera to showcase women as touchable objects—even if it is the eye that does the touching (see, e.g., the work of Vivian Sobchack).
 The cinematic gaze should not be confused with an everyday vision.
 Cinema is a controlled, purposeful and significant experience.
 A camera, although it is a means of perception, is not the eye.
 A theater is not a living room (although home theater blurs the lines a bit); it is an instrument of expression.
 Together, the camera (as a means of perception) and the theater (as a means of expression) requires an audience (another agent of perception).
-This audience is also constructed; you have to sell tickets to pay your debts.
+This audience is also constructed; you have to sell tickets to the movie

-Our phenomena of technological embodiment –an ecology of communication (Lanigan; Sobchak).
+—an ecology of communication (Lanigan; Sobchak)

 - The camera as a means of perception

 - The screen (TV or theater) as a means of expression

 - The tradition, culture, in which this takes place

 - The change of culture, which makes problematic the interpretation of the past

 So, we have a complex set of phenomena, technologies of communication that mediate the perception and expression of body and world.